microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Update-MgApplicationSynchronizationJobSchema.md

 # Update-MgApplicationSynchronizationJobSchema

 ## SYNOPSIS
-Update the navigation property schema in applications
+Update the synchronization schema for a given job or template.
+This method fully replaces the current schema with the one provided in the request.
+To update the schema of a template, make the call on the application object.
+You must be the owner of the application.

 ## SYNTAX